 All these allow for coaching to happen in varied manners that enables deeper learning.

-5. Use a platform for effective collaboration & management
+5. Use an online group coaching platform for effective collaboration & management

 This is not a plug-in for a plug-in’s sake, believe us!
-As we have built and grown Simply.Coach, we have borne witness to many coaches who have managed to elevate their group coaching programs by using the features that the platform has to offer.
-These are a few of the myriad of features and benefits that these coaches have loved:
+As we have built and grown Simply.Coach, we have borne witness to many coaches who have managed to elevate their online group coaching programs by using the features that the software has to offer.
+These are a few of the myriad features and benefits that these coaches have loved:

 - Manage clients shared and individual goals and progress, all in one place